btf7/6502-Emulator/README.md

 This project is set up to build on Windows 10 with MinGW-W64 - just run the makefile.

-If you are building on a different architecture, you'll have to manually update the makefile and supply static libraries for GLEW and GLFW.
+If you are building on a different architecture, you'll have to manually update the makefile with new libraries.
-The static libraries supplied should replace Dependencies\GLEW\libglew32.a and Dependencies\GLFW\libglfw3.a.
+You should also then delete libglfw3.a and libglew32.a from the dependencies folder.

 ## Usage